-- 1. The thesis candidate must submit a signed final examination proposal form to the Program Administrator. - 2.
-All students should submit degree applications in MyUI. - 3.
-The Program Administrator will complete the Request for Final Examination for thesis candidate and Plan of Study forms for all students, which must be submitted to the Graduate College.
-The student's program of study will be reviewed at this meeting to ensure all curriculum and Graduate College policies have been followed.
-The Program Administrator will contact students and advisors only if there is a question or problem.
-Student receipt of a copy of the Plan of Study indicates that the Plan of Study has been approved by the Graduate College.
-The Program Administrator will also submit notice to the lowa Licensure Board of the students' graduation date and intent to sit for the exam prior to graduation, IF the student requests this. - 4.
-Changes in the Student's Plan of Study summary sheet, current registration, or an anticipated change in one's graduation date must be reported immediately to the Program Administrator.
+- 1. The thesis candidate must submit a signed final examination proposal form to the Graduate Coordinator. - 2.
+The Graduate Coordinator will complete and submit the Request for Final Examination to the Graduate College. - 3.
+Each student's degree audit is reviewed by a team at UI to ensure all curriculum and Graduate College policies have been followed.
+When all requirements are met, the degree audit will show a message of, "IP courses used; all reqmts complete". - 4.
+All students apply for degree via MyUI, Degree/Graduation icon. - 5.
+Changes in the Student's Plan of Study summary sheet, current registration, or an anticipated change in one's graduation date must be reported immediately to the Graduate Coordinator.
 An Application for Change in Plan of Study form or a Deletion Notice may need to be filed with the Graduate College.